kenwals/shinrin-yoku/README.md

 #### The navbar

 It was desirable to have the navbar menu float at the top of the screen , but I had difficulty getting the menu to collapse itself automatically with the standard Bootstrap template.
-But I seen [this solution](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked/36406437#36406437) mentioned on Slack, so I included this trick in the navbar links.
+But I seen [this solution](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked/36406437#36406437) mentioned on Slack, so I included this trick in the navbar links list of classes.

 #### Gitpod

 Gitpod has been an enemy of mine on some occasions , I have lost work a few times with it.
 I may have to use another IDE option on future projects.

+#### Colour scheme and font challenges

+The font and colour scheme chosen for this site did initially cause problems with accessibility audits (Firefox, Lighthouse and Accessibility insights) .
+So I had to make a slight change to the colour scheme in order to have the correct colour contrasts to ensure legibility.

 ### Version control

-For version control i used the UI on Gitpod for making commits, and command line for branches, Merging was done on the GitHub site.
-I used branches when i was working on new features , some branch's were scrapped didn't make it to the master.
+For version control I used the UI on Gitpod for making commits, and command line for branches, Merging was done on the GitHub site.
+I used branches when I was working on new features , some branch's were scrapped didn't make it to the master.

 ### Functionality Testing